It’s not hyperbole to say that finding the perfect coffee maker is key to the…

 This is the largest brewer on our list of coffee maker reviews.
 But it also has a small batch feature if you want to make between one and four cups of coffee.
 The Perfectemp comes in a range of colors, including an eye-catching copper or light gray.
 It is also available as a 12-cup model.

-This coffee maker is easy to use.
+This drip coffee maker is easy to use.
 It has several push buttons and an easy-to-read LED display.
-If you like stronger coffee, just press the Bold button.
+If you like a stronger cup of coffee, just press the Bold button.
 A unique feature of this brewer is its adjustable temperature warming plate.
 You can set it to keep the carafe at Low, Medium, or High heat, depending on how you like your coffee.

 Wake up to freshly brewed coffee by taking advantage of the programming feature.
 You can set this up to 24 hours in advance.
 This coffee maker does take longer to brew a full pot than many on this list.
 The good news is that it has a brew-pause feature.
 Sometimes you just can't wait until it's done!